petsc/petsc/doc/faq/index.rst

 and increase bandwidth on Linux system.
 You must first install this software and then install MPICH or Open MPI to use it.

-What Kind Of License Is PETSc Released Under?
+What kind of license is PETSc released under?
 ---------------------------------------------

 See licensing :ref:`documentation <doc_license>`

-Why Is PETSc Written In C, Instead Of Fortran Or C++?
+Why is PETSc written in C, instead of Fortran or C++?
 -----------------------------------------------------

 C enables us to build data structures for storing sparse matrices, solver information,